 How much does a Veterinary Assistant make in the United States?
 The average Veterinary Assistant salary in the United States is $30,295 as of April 27, 2019, but the range typically falls between $24,410 and $36,542.
 Salary ranges can vary widely depending on many important factors, including education, certifications, additional skills, the number of years you have spent in your profession.
 With more online, real-time compensation data than any other website, Salary.com helps you determine your exact pay target.
 View the Cost of Living in Major Cities

-Prepares treatment room for examination of animals; restrains animals during examination, treatment, or inoculation.
+Veterinary Assistant prepares treatment room for examination of animals; restrains animals during examination, treatment, or inoculation.
 Administers injections, performs venipunctures, applies wound dressings, cleans teeth, and takes vital signs of animal.
-Requires a high school diploma or its equivalent.
+Being a Veterinary Assistant requires a high school diploma or its equivalent.
 May be required to be certified/licensed.
-Familiar with standard concepts, practices, and procedures within a particular field.
+Additionally, Veterinary Assistant is familiar with standard concepts, practices, and procedures within a particular field.
 Relies on limited experience and judgment to plan and accomplish goals.
 Performs a variety of tasks.
 Works under general supervision of a veterinarian.
 A certain degree of creativity and latitude is required.
+(Copyright 2019 Salary.com)

 Take just three simple steps below to generate your own personalized salary report.